yxie054/template-lab-02-unit-integration-testing/README.md

 }
 ```

 One of the benefits of writing unit tests is that it forces you to think about how to subdivide a problem across a number of different classes and functions, because those become your testable units.
+The main itself cannot be unit tested since a different main will be needed to compile the unit tests.
+This is why in most large programming projects the only thing the main does is call a different function or create an object and call a method on that object.

 ## CMake